huggingface/accelerate/docs/source/package_reference/cli.md

 `accelerate estimate-memory` or `accelerate-estimate-memory` or `python -m accelerate.commands.estimate`

-Estimates the total vRAM a particular model hosted on the Hub needs to perform Big Model Inference and training.
+Estimates the total vRAM a particular model hosted on the Hub needs to perform inference and training.
 Requires that `huggingface_hub` be installed.

 **Usage**: